Scholastic Children’s Books

 Kabul, Afghanistan c.
 2013

 Tragedy struck a diplomatic delegation and their military escorts on April 6, 2013, in southern Afghanistan.
 A young diplomat named Anne Smedinghoff, three U.S. soldiers, and an Afghani interpreter were killed in a car bomb blast that targeted their group as they were delivering books to a boys' school.
 Anne was a 25-year-old Foreign Service Officer working in the Public Affairs Section of U.S. Embassy Kabul.
 Her group was on their way to deliver a donation of Pashto language books to the school in Qalat, Zabul Province, Afghanistan.
-In remembrance, the embassy created a challenge coin in Anne's honor and a plaque which hung at the embassy.
 These are copies of the same books that Anne's group was delivering that day.

 This image is in the public domain and no permission is required to use it.
 Please credit the National Museum of American Diplomacy as the original source, and provide a link back to the item page where possible.